 The type of injury you experience will need to be taken into account when valuing your claim.
 Some injuries can fully heal in time, while others might have lasting effects and even result in permanent disabilities.
 These negative effects can greatly damage your future finances and quality of life.

-Milton Wagner, our Scottsdale personal injury lawyer, has experience litigating cases for a number of different injury types.
+Our lawyer, our Scottsdale personal injury lawyer, has experience litigating cases for a number of different injury types.
 He can help you determine how your injury will negatively impact your future and for how long.
 The at-fault party’s insurance company or attorney will be hoping that you only seek compensation for your medical expenses, so it’s important to ensure that you factor in the intangible losses caused by your injury as well.

 Any of these injuries could result in severe non-economic damages that greatly diminish your enjoyment of life in addition to the medical expenses they incur: